Symptoms and diagnosis of non-Hodgkin lymphoma

 - Lymphoma in your skin: Rough, red patches of skin

 All these symptoms can be caused by conditions other than cancer, but it’s important to go to the GP and get any unusual changes checked.

 Can I be screened for non-Hodgkin lymphoma?

 Testing for non-Hodgkin lymphoma when you have no symptoms is called screening.
-There is no lymphoma screening programme.
-This is because there have been no tests proven to help predict lymphoma.
+There is no NHL screening programme.
+This is because there have been no tests proven to help predict NHL.
 If you are worried about lymphoma, contact your family doctor (GP).